 - If submitting to a peer-reviewed section of the journal, the instructions in Ensuring a Blind Review have been followed.

-A critical review of a book related to student engagement (a maximum of 1000 words)
+A critical review of a book related to student engagement (usually to a maximum of 1000 words)

 Case studies/Practice Pieces

-Based on student engagement and students as partners practices within the setting of the curriculum (learning, teaching and assessment in practice), extra-curricular activities or broader student experience initiatives.
-These should describe the context and a rationale for the work, a review of the literature (if relevant but do keep this to a minimum), implementation and evaluation.
+These pieces are based on student engagement practices within the setting of the curriculum (learning, teaching and assessment in practice), extra-curricular activities or broader student experience initiatives.
+A case study should describe the context and a rationale for the work, a fairly brief review of the literature to contextualise the work, then a description of the implementation and an evaluation.

 These are fairly short contributions based on the perspective of the writer.
 These will be informed opinions which may reference scholarship but are not expected to be rigorous as papers.
-Usually these will be invited by the editors (a maximum of 2000 words)
+They will usually be a maximum of 2000 words and related to a topical issue in student engagement.

 Non-text submissions – this would include short films, animations, audio files/podcasts or other forms of media that can be shared on-line and are accessible to our readers.
 Contact the editorial team to ensure that the submission is in a suitable format for the journal.